 The forklift capacity is reduced when the forks do not fully engage a load.
 On occasion it may be necessary to move or reposition a load before the forks can be fully engaged; this is called "DOUBLE FORKING".
-With the forklift properly positioned and the stabilizers lowered, raise the load slightly; bring the load backward by retracting the mast.
-Lower the load into a stable position; extend the mast forward to fully engage the load.
+With the forklift properly positioned, raise the load slightly, bring the load backward.
+Lower the load into a stable position; move forward to fully engage the load.
 Never attempt to lift or "double fork" an unstable load.